Video shows man left to die in South Carolina prison yard

 "I want justice, for Allen," she said.
 "I want change by whoever has the ability to actually change it."

-The attorney representing the Capers family, Justin Bamberg, is also a member of the state House of Representatives, and is pushing for comprehensive prison reform.
+The attorney representing Capers' family, Justin Bamberg, is also a member of the state House of Representatives, and is pushing for comprehensive prison reform.

-"There's no excuse for breaking the law," said Bamberg.
+"There's no excuse for breaking the law," Bamberg said.
 "But just because you go to prison doesn't mean you have been sentenced to death."

-The head of South Carolina's Department of Corrections, Bryan Stirling, concedes that the system failed Capers.
+Bryan Stirling, the head of South Carolina's Department of Corrections, concedes that the system failed Capers.
 "We should've done more to help," he said.

 A troubled system